Sewing Chanel-Style

 Bust darts replaced by easing technique.
 Explained on instructions-manual 28-30.
 I recommend to use 100% cotton as interfacing for trouble-less easing and hand-stitching.

 I also recommend t use this technique only on tweeds and bouclé.
-It might work on heavy wool, loden and linen, but the result will not be impeccable.
+It might work on heavy wool, walk loden and linen, but the result will not be impeccable.

 It is actually not that difficult: